 In 1985 Warren Bennis said: Leaders are people who do the right thing; managers are people who do things right.
 At that time, his statement was helpful because business was over-focused on management theory and techniques, without much thought about the role of vision and strategy.

 However, we have now gone too far in the other direction by over-valuing leadership and de-valuing management.

-It’s time to retire the conversation about which is better.
+It’s time to retire the conversation about leaders vs. managers.

 First of all it’s insulting.
 The issue is not who people are.
 It doesn’t matter whether your title is leader, executive, administrator, manager, supervisor, chief, head, or lead.